-- The number of slave and master interfaces. - The number of pipeline stages on interfaces to aid timing closure for large designs. - Write buffering to achieve trade-off between area and write bandwidth. - The size of the TT, to achieve trade-off between performance and area. - QoS threshold, to define the transactions that are treated as high priority within the interconnect. - Address widths. - ID widths. - Burst splitting option for slave interfaces. - User-defined signal widths. - The snoop filter RAM capacity to match connected processor cache sizes. - The transport of data checksums, for example, parity or ECC.
+- The number of slave and master interfaces. - The number of pipeline stages on interfaces to aid timing closure for large designs. - Low latency mode, enabling you to remove one cycle of latency from request paths between slave and master interfaces. - Write buffering to achieve trade-off between area and write bandwidth. - The size of the TT, to achieve trade-off between performance and area. - Address widths. - ID widths. - Burst splitting option for slave interfaces. - User-defined signal widths. - The snoop filter RAM capacity to match connected processor cache sizes. - The transport of data checksums, for example, parity or ECC.